Francesco601/Multilevel-Feedback-Queue/README.md

 <em>apriori</em> knowledge of job lengths?

 <H1> Basic Rules of MLFQ </H1>
-The MLFQ has a number of distinct <bold> queues </bold>, each assigned a different <bold>priority level</bold>.
+The MLFQ has a number of distinct **queues**, each assigned a different **priority level**.
 At any given timne, a job that is ready to run is on a single queue.
 MLFQ used priorities to decide which job should run at a given time.
 A job with a higher priority (i.e, a job on a higher queue) is chosen to run.
-Of course, more than one job may be on a given queue, and this have the  **same*** priority.
+Of course, more than one job may be on a given queue, and this have the  **same** priority.
 In this case, we will just use round-robin scheduling among those jobs.
 The key to MLFQ scheduling lies in how the scheduler establishes priorities.
 Rather than giving  fixed priority  to each job, MLFQ ***varies*** the priority of a job based on its observed behavior.
 If, for example, a job repeatedly relinquishes the CPU while waiting for input from the keyboard, MLFQ will keep its priority high, as this is how an interactive process might behave.
 If, instead, a job uses the CPU intensively for long periods of time, MLFQ will reduce its priority.
 In this way, the algorithm